DWTechs/efficient-node/content/sqlnosql.md

 For the kind of projects we usually work on SQL should be the default choice.
 From that we can study NoSQL solutions to assess their benefits and drawbacks compared to SQL.

+# When to use

+Generally, NoSQL is preferred for:

+- Graph or hierarchical data
+- Data sets which are both large and mutate significantly,
+- Businesses growing extremely fast but lacking data schemata.

+In terms of use cases, this might translate to social networks, online content management, streaming analytics, or mobile applications (ie : gigantic applications).

+RDBMs is more appropriate when the data is:

+- Small
+- Conceptually modeled as tabular
+- In systems where consistency is critical

+SQL remains the best solution for small business accounting systems, sales databases, or transactional systems like payment processing in e-commerce.
+When in doubt, SQL is also more appropriate, as RDBMSs are better supported and fault-tolerant.

-Here is a list of cases where NoSQL might be overkill :
+Since we mostly deal with small to medium data sets here is a list of criterias where NoSQL might be overkill :

 - **Structure**: Do not consider NoSQL if unstructured data does not work for your microservice (ie: you need consistency, integrity, no redundancy...).
 In the type of project we develop, we rarely deal with unstructured data.
 In order to support reliability and consistency features in NoSQL, developers must implement their own code, which adds more complexity to the system.
 - **Size**: Do not consider NoSQL for small datasets of only several thousands lines.
 Unless a NoSQL solution has already been impemented in the project.
 - **Respone Time**: Do not consider NoSQL if you do not have specific high performance constraints.
+SQL with the right structure and indexes will be very good.
 Unless a NoSQL solution has already been impemented in the project.
 - **Access frequency**: Do not consider NoSQL if your web service does not need high frequency access to the data.
+SQL with the right structure and indexes will be very good.
 Unless a NoSQL solution has already been impemented in the project.
 - **Scaling**: Do not consider NoSQL if your web service does not need horizontal scaling.
-- **Weight**: SQL is usually lighter as NoSQL takes more space.
+- **Weight**: SQL is usually lighter as NoSQL takes more space because of redundancy.

 *Keep in mind these rules are highly opinionated and represent our strategy.
 They do not mean NoSQL is necessarily bad in those situations.*

 # Performances